 …am I?
 My name is Annalisa, and I’m a massage therapist/cat lover/bookworm/Florida native, for starters.
 I have a degree in English from the University of Florida, and I graduated from the Florida School of Massage in Gainesville in 2004.

 …do I do?
-I do various forms of massage and bodywork, mainly deep tissue and Thai massage.
+I do various forms of massage and bodywork, mainly deep tissue, Thai massage and hand &foot reflexology.

 …am I located?
 In Jacksonville, my office is in the Mandarin area, at 3000 Hartley Road, Suite 11, Jacksonville, FL, 32257.